-Requirements for the B.S. degree with a major in Nutrition and Dietetics meeting the prerequisites to enter a Dietetic Internship accredited by the American Dietetic Association:
+Requirements for the B.S. degree with a major in Nutrition and Dietetics meeting the prerequisites to enter a Dietetic Internship accredited by the Academy of Nutrition and Dietetics:

 DIET 1001, 2003, 2043, 3053, 3083, 3093, 3203, 3402, 4013, 4031, 4033, 4041, 4043, 4051, 4053, 4063, 4092; BIOL 1014, 2024, 2604; CHEM 1024, 1034, 3203; MATH 1003, 2063; BUAD 1033; ENGL 3013; PSYC 1013 or SOCI 1003; A minor is not required.

 An introduction to the field of dietetics and nutrition.
-The course will cover the requirements of the Commission of Accreditation for Dietetics Education (CADE).
+The course will cover the requirements of the Accreditation Council for Education in Nutrition and Dietetics (ACEND).
 Fall.

 Current topics in nutrition will be discussed and researched.
 Spring.

 Use of food science principles in food selection and preparation procedures.
 Introduction to food science research.
 Spring.

 Nutrient needs and food related issues in exercise for wellness and training for competitive athletes.
 Fall.

 Functions of various nutrients and their interrelationships with emphasis on personal food habits and selection.
 Fall, Spring.